 Regardless of how much hair your Chinese crested has, they are all the same on the inside.
 Chinese crested are marvelous lapdogs, requiring less exercise than many breeds their size, making them excellent companions for seniors and people living in apartments.
 They are friendly, social dogs, so leaving them alone for too long can lead to some separation anxiety stress behaviors, but they get along famously with other dogs and cats, so a multi-pet home would help mitigate those effects.

-While not usually listed as one of the very smartest breeds, Chinese crested are still bright dogs who take to obedience training fairly well and have shown an aptitude for rally, lure, and agility competitions as well.
-One caveat, however: Chinese crested are notoriously difficult to house-train, so expect to have a lot of patient repetition when it comes to training, as they are not a breed who responds well to sharp tones or harsh training.
+Chinese crested are bright dogs who take to obedience training fairly well and have shown an aptitude for rally, lure, and agility competitions as well.
+One caveat, however: Chinese crested are notoriously difficult to house-train, so have a lot of patient repetition and use positive reinforcement when it comes to training.

 If you do have a yard, Chinese crested will be happy to make use of it as well, but keep in mind nothing about these dogs—especially the hairless varieties—is suited for outdoor living.
 These are in-house lapdogs, through and through, which means outside time will need to be supervised and limited.
 Be especially aware that cold weather will be particularly concerning for your hairless Chinese crested, and some kind of sweater or covering will be a necessity, rather than a fun accessory.

-Chinese crested get along well with other dogs, cats, and small animals, so they'll fit in well with any multi-pet homes, though larger animals will need to be paid closer attention to, as the smaller Chinese crested could get trampled easily.
+Chinese cresteds get along well with other dogs, cats, and small animals, so they'll fit in well with any multi-pet homes.
+If you have a home with large dogs, make sure to supervise your pets, as the smaller Chinese crested could get trampled easily.

-This is the one area of life where what variety of Chinese crested you have will matter the most.
+This is the one area where the variety of your Chinese crested matters most.

 For hairless dogs, brushing is obviously a much smaller concern.
-But in exchange, they do have skin to maintain, same as we do.
-This will include sunblock, regular moisturizing, and bathing.
+But, just like we do, they have skin to keep healthy.
+Their skincare routine will include sunblock, regular moisturizing, and bathing.

 “Once a week bathings, but really, no more than that,” Beck says.
 “The more you wash their skin, the more you remove the natural oils that act as protectants.

 Ideally, they will also be treated with an acne cream every couple of months as well, to keep their skin clear.
-It should be noted that many cresteds have allergies to lanolin, so care should be taken regarding which creams to use on your Chinese crested.
+Also, take note that many Chinese cresteds have allergies to lanolin.
+Care should be taken regarding which creams to use.

 Once again, regardless of if your Chinese crested is hairless or powderpuff, they have more or less the same health expectations.
 Chinese crested are hardy dogs, with lifespans of 13–18 years.
-The most common health problems as they age will be eye problems such as lens luxation, glaucoma, and PRA (Progressive Retinal Atrophy), as well as luxating patellas, and Legg-Perthes disease.
+The most common health problems as they age will be eye problems such as lens luxation, glaucoma, and PRA (Progressive Retinal Atrophy), as well as luxating patellas (where the kneecap slips out of place), and Legg-Perthes disease.

 The one area where the powderpuff and hairless diverge is in their mouths.
-Chinese crested have what is referred to as a "primitive mouth," meaning all of their teeth are pointy like canines.
+Chinese crested have what's referred to as a "primitive mouth," meaning all of their teeth are pointy like canines.
 In the powderpuff dogs, full, healthy dentition is the norm.
 However, in the hairless dogs, missing teeth, overcrowded teeth, and a high susceptibility to tooth decay are all common problems.
-In the short term, those issues can each do their part to ensure the Chinese crested doesn't win any beauty pageants; in the long run, removal can be the last resort, if teeth aren’t brushed and properly cared for throughout the dog's life.
+In the short term, those issues can each do their part to ensure the Chinese crested doesn't win any beauty pageants; in the long run, removal can be the last resort.
+Make sure to brush and properly care for your crested's teeth throughout the dog's life.

 With a history that goes back thousands of years, the exact origins of the Chinese crested are a bit murky.
-However, a genetic study into the origins of their hairlessness has found that it's highly unlikely the Chinese crested actually originated in China.
-Instead, the breed most likely came either from what is now Mexico, where they shared a common ancestor with the Xoloitzcuintli, or they came from Africa.
+However, a genetic study into the origins of their hairlessness found that it's highly unlikely the Chinese crested actually originated in China.
+Instead, the breed most likely came either from what is now Mexico, where they shared a common ancestor with the xoloitzcuintli (Mexican hairless), or they came from Africa.

-Eventually (again, the timeline is murky), the breed found their way onto visiting Chinese trading vessels and were brought back to the mainland, where the Chinese immediately began shrinking them (see shih tzu and Pekingese for further examples).
-Chinese sailors began keeping cresteds on their ships as ratters, according to the American Kennel Club, and eventually the name "Chinese crested" stuck.
+At some point (again, the timeline is murky), the breed found their way onto visiting Chinese trading vessels and were brought back to the mainland, where the Chinese immediately began breeding them to be smaller.
+Chinese sailors began keeping cresteds on their ships as ratters, and eventually the name "Chinese crested" stuck.

-The breed made their way to the U.S. in the 1880s thanks to the efforts of a breeder named Debra Woods and journalist named Ida Garrett.
-Separately, they promoted the breed in the United States.
+The breed made their way to the U.S. in the 1880s thanks to the efforts of a breeder named Debra Woods and journalist named Ida Garrett, who separately promoted the breed.